 Due to this common misconception, many organizations have wrongly set a “no contractor” policy across the entire business, believing that this will help them save money.

-In this blog, we’re going to address this common contingent workforce misconception.
+In this article, we’re going to address this common contingent workforce misconception.
 We will dive into why many businesses believe that contractors and temps are more expensive than permanent employees, look at the reasons why this is untrue, as well as explore how a robust contingent workforce management strategy can both help your business both better achieve its hiring objectives and save money.

 Why many organizations wrongly believe contractors and temps are more expensive than perm employees